Modeling and Analysis of VOC-based Interplant Molecular Communication Channel: Introduction

 \section{Introduction}

-\IEEEPARstart {M}{olecular} Communication (MC) is an emerging communication paradigm that considers molecular motion as a propagating mechanism aiming to study biological and chemical communication systems by mimicking them as communication networks and studied through Information and Communication Technology (ICT) \bluecite{farsad2016comprehensive}.
-Similar to the wireless communication, MC also comprises of a transmitter, a channel, and a receiver, where Information Molecules (IM) are used as the information carrier \bluecite{akyildiz2008nanonetworks}.
-However, IMs vary depending on the type of biological or chemical environment; some widely explored IMs are proteins like nucleic acids, ions, chemical messengers, nanoparticles.
-For plants, these IMs are pheromones, typically Volatile Organic Compounds (VOCs) \bluecite{kuscu2019transmitter}.
+\IEEEPARstart {M}{olecular} Communication (MC) is an emerging communication paradigm that considers molecular motion as a propagating mechanism, aiming to study biological and chemical communication systems by mimicking them as communication networks and studied through Information and Communication Technology (ICT) \bluecite{farsad2016comprehensive}.
+Similar to wireless communication, MC also comprises a transmitter, a channel, and a receiver, where Information Molecules (IMs) are used as the information carrier \bluecite{akyildiz2008nanonetworks}.
+However, IMs vary depending on the type of biological or chemical environment; some widely explored IMs are proteins like nucleic acids, ions, chemical messengers, and nanoparticles; whereas, for plants, these IMs are VOCs \bluecite{kuscu2019transmitter}.

 VOCs are low-molecular-weight chemicals that are emitted into the atmosphere by plants as part of their physiological functions.
 Plants have developed the ability to produce and emit different VOCs due to the internal or external biotic and abiotic factors that represent the physiological status of the plant \bluecite{dudareva2013biosynthesis}.
-VOCs are used for mating purposes and potentially repelling any predators while attracting mutualists such as beneficial microbes \bluecite{ninkovic2021plant}.
 The release of VOCs is of two types, namely constitutive and stress-driven \bluecite{grote2013leaf}.

-Studies have shown that VOCs play crucial roles in plant-environment and interplant communication under biotic or abiotic stress.
-Stress-driven emissions are often induced and can vary depending on environmental conditions and the nature of the stress \bluecite{dudareva2006plant}.
-It is evident that the constitutively emitted VOCs are released continuously \bluecite{loreto2022plants}, whereas stress-driven VOCs are released almost instantly when abiotic and biotic stress are experienced and act as an immediate alarm signal \bluecite{ameye2018green}.
+It is evident that the constitutively emitted VOCs are released continuously \bluecite{loreto2022plants}, whereas stress-driven VOCs are released almost instantly when abiotic and biotic stress are experienced \bluecite{ameye2018green}.
 Based on VOCs, neighboring plants communicate, as shown in Fig. \ref{fig:whole_scheme}, and the receiver plant can either infer the identity of the emitter plant or VOCs can be used to enhance the resistance systems against harmful interactions with herbivorous insects and environmental conditions, such as drought or mechanical injury \bluecite{ninkovic2016decoding}.